mei-sean/Northwest/README.md

 ### Installation

 If you want to view our project on your local machine, please follow these instructions:
-  1. Pull from the master branch onto your local machine.
+  1. Clone the repo from the master branch onto your local machine.
-  Clone the repo

    ```sh
    git clone <https://github.com/SJSU-CMPE133-2023-Spring/northwest>